danpcox/Career/README.md

 - Bring up issues as soon as possible.
 I would rather fail early and loudly than surprise people later on before things can be corrected / modified
 - Overcommunicate - failures will happen, a failure by not communicating effectively is avoidable and embarassing
 - Ensure that any process / methodology enables you and that you aren't in turn simply enabling the process (e.g. scrum for scrum's sake)
+- Be bold.
+Don't have goals you know you will meet, have goals that stretch you so you grow
+- Always be growing.
+The best way to do that is to get outside of your comfort zone.
+Do that just enough and the zone grows with you

 ### Leadership Philosphies
 - Don't bring to your team something you just discovered, digest it and see how it can improve your team